 2. We can often assume a Western or modern understanding of the Scripture.
 In other words, misunderstandings can occur because we are not striving to look at it from the perspective from which it was written.
 We need to try to understand the Scripture from the point-of-view of the people who first heard/read it.
 In this case we need to ask, how did Abraham understand the everlasting covenant?

 3. We need to see the place of individual passages in the Grand Plan of God.
-Sometimes we are so busy studying a "tree" that we forget the forest in which it lives.
+Sometimes we are so busy studying a "tree" that we forget the forest in which it grows.

 With this in mind let us proceed.
 There is no doubt that God made an everlasting covenant with Abraham and that what is now called the land of Israel was a central part of that everlasting covenant.
 There are two vital questions which confront us in relation to the above fact.
 Was the everlasting covenant unconditional, as many Christians today claim?
 And, what does God mean by "everlasting?"

 This is a major point in the Dispensational system of Bible interpetation.
 The idea being that the land of Israel was given to Abraham and his descendants forever unconditionally.
 In other words, no matter what they did or did not do they could never loose their right to the land of Israel.
 It is this view, called Zionism, which seeks to support the Jew's right to the land of Israel regardless of the harm or oppression of the non-Jewish inhabitants.
 It uses whatever means - including influencing political policy - to achieve its ends.
 It tries [many times successfully] to get Christians on its side by claiming Biblical support.
 [It is not the purpose of this article to examine any other aspect of this issue other than whether it is Biblical or not.]